-RTW Skates into the 2018 Winter Games
+RTW Skates into The 2018 Winter Games

-PYEONGCHANG, SOUTH KOREA—The Olympics moment is here for RTW, as the company has announced that it has supplied Broadcast Network Connections GmbH with a number of TM3-3G Smart TouchMonitors for the International Broadcast Centre editing suites during the 2018 Winter Olympics.
+RTW's TM3-3GS TouchMonitors are part of BNC's effort to increase the capacity of its mobile editing suites, not only for the Winter Games but also for ski tournaments, Formula 1 races, cultural events (Salzburger Festspiele, etc.) and current political events such as elections.

+"We chose RTW's TM3-3GS TouchMonitors because they remove the need for a dedicated deembedder," says Enrico Ganassin, managing partner of BNC Broadcast Network Connections GmbH.
+"The digital audio outputs are connected to the audio mixing console.
+The SDI-3G input signal is looped through to the video monitor, which ensures that what we see is exactly what is measured.
+RTW is our first choice when it comes to audio metering."

-RTW’s TouchMonitor TM3-3GS is equipped with all available software licenses for metering, deembedding and monitoring of 3G-SDI audio signals.
-The monitors have a 4.3-inch touch screen and a flexible user interface for preset selection and setting the monitoring level.
-With its integrated 3G-SDI demebedder interface, the TM3-3GS displays level and loudness of any eight 3G-SDI audio channels.
-In addition, up to 16 SDI audio signals can be sent to eight AES3 outputs.
+The TouchMonitor TM3-3GS is a compact and versatile solution that is fully equipped with all available software licenses for metering, deembedding and monitoring of 3G-SDI audio signals, using a 4.3-inch touch screen for vertical or horizontal use.
+The TM3-3G's flexible user interface allows for quick and simple preset selection as well as setting the monitoring level.
+The compact TouchMonitor TM3-3GS consists of a display unit for vertical or horizontal use, and a remote interface box.
+With its integrated 3G-SDI deembedder interface, the TM3-3G displays level and loudness of any eight 3G-SDI audio channels.
+Independently from this, up to 16 SDI audio signals can be sent to eight AES3 outputs.

-The implementation of RTW’s TM3-3GS TouchMonitors is part of BNC’s efforts to boost its mobile editing suites capacity.
-The company is expected to use the TM3-3GS units for ski tournaments, Formula 1 races, cultural events and political coverage.
+"We are proud to be part of BNC Broadcast Network Connections GmbH's specifications for broadcast metering needs at the 2018 Winter Games," says Andreas Tweitmann, CEO, RTW.
+"The TM3-3GS's flexible user interface allows the selection of presets quickly and simply, with just a swipe of the finger.
+The contained comprehensive set of factory presets are a cross-section of the applications, audio connections and standards, and allow users to start working right out of the box."

 The latest product and technology information